JustAnotherHeroRiding/notes/Memory Game modes.md

 ## in game counters
 - create and style the container #DONE
+- Create a GameStats class that will be used to manage the stats and updating them #DONE
+- Create a class that will update the UI #DONE
+- Figure out the best way to use the two new classes, perhaps create an object in the board class #DONE
+- Update the UI once the stats are updated #DONE
-- turns
+- turns #DONE
-- correct guesses
+- correct guesses #DONE
-- misses
+- misses #DONE
+### Let's update also the percentage
 - accuracy percentage
 - speed drop down selector
 - show number checkbox to use numbers instead of images